End-to-End testing with Puppeteer and Jest

 to screenshots.test.js

-and paste this code in to describe block which is alredy coded there:
+and paste this code in to describe block that is already coded there:

 test('Take screenshot of home page', async () => {